Student Ambassadors

 • To visit beginner- and intermediate-level German classes and German general education classes on the Oakland campus,

-• To attend selected German Department events (these might include orientation, “Germany on Campus”, Oktoberfest, Laber Rhababer, Spielabend, etc.),
+• To attend selected German Department events (these might include “Germany on Campus” events, Oktoberfest, the Student Showcase, Laber Rhabarber, Spieleabend, etc.),

-Ambassadors will also be required to attend training sessions led by the German faculty advisor.
+Ambassadors will also be required to attend a two training sessions (Orientation and Workshop) led by the German faculty advisor.

 What qualities make a good Student Ambassador?

-Because Student Ambassadors will be serving as representatives of the University of Pittsburgh and the German Department, we are seeking student applicants, …
+Because Student Ambassadors will be serving as representatives of the University of Pittsburgh and the German Department, we are seeking students, …

 • who have a positive attitude and are enthusiastic and approachable,